European Coal and Steel Community: Members

-After the original six members, the ESCS expanded to all members of the European Economic Community (later renamed the European Community) and the European Union (15 countries in 2002 at the time of the expiry of the Treaty of Paris).
+After the original six members, the ECSC expanded to all members of the European Economic Community (later renamed the European Community) and the European Union (15 countries in 2002 at the time of the expiry of the Treaty of Paris).

 Achievements and shortcomings

 Major goal: ending war between member states

 Schuman described the goal as to "make war not only unthinkable but materially impossible" for signatory states.
 This is described in the treaty's preamble.
 It commences by quoting the French Government Proposal of Schuman:

 "World peace cannot be safeguarded without creative measures commensurate with the dangers which threaten it".
 Europe had been at the centre of world wars.
 For this, the Community created the world's first international anti-cartel agency.
 Treaty Chapters VI Ententes et Concentrations and VII on the Free Market describe joint action against cartels and trusts, which were instrumental in world war arms races, and activities leading to the disruption of the free market.

 The six founding member states are now living in the longest period of peace in more than 2,000 years of their history.